This post contains affiliate links. Read the full disclosure here.

 Other Kobe Bryant Cards to Look Out For

 As we illustrated with our review of the Larmar Jackson rookie card options, National Treasures knows what they’re doing when it comes to the up and coming superstars.
 Clearly they were right about Kobe.
-This bad boy sold for $30,100 in February 2020 and we’ve yet to see it resurface since.
+This bad boy sold for $30,100 in February 2020 and thus made a name for itself as one of the best Kobe Bryant rookie cards out there.

 When it comes to Kobe Bryant non-rookie cards, this is our favorite set.
 The card shown above is just as valuable as the National Treasures we just talked about.
 As we said, we still have our eyes on a Topps Chrome rookie card so a $30,000 investment in the card above is not an option.
 However, the Gold Ink Auto from this set is much more doable.